Barikot: Abandonment Phase (c. 800–600 BC)

 The Beginning of the City and Achaemenid Acculturation Phase (c.
-500-350 BC)
+600–400 BC)

-After the abandonment, the beginning of the city can be traced back archaeologically to Macrophase 2a1, between 500 and 450 BC, and Achaemenid acculturation phase to Macrophase 2a2, from 450 to 350 BC.
-This Achaemenid influence from 450 BC started in the Classic period of that Persian Empire.
+After the abandonment, the beginning of the city can be traced back archaeologically to Macrophase 2a1, between 600 and 500 BC, a pre-Achaemenid phase, attested poorly in finds and pottery, featuring "only a badly preserved stretch of a wall with evidence of a passageway marked by wheel traces."

+The Achaemenid acculturation belongs to Macrophase 2a2, from 500 to 400 BC.
+This influence from c.
+500 to 450 BC started with "the local production of tulip bowls at Barikot [which] suggests that since the first half of [the 5th century BC] processes of emulation and social aspiration were at work among the Swat elite," in the Classic period of that Persian Empire.
 Archaeologists found, in this phase of Barikot, luxury pottery typical of the Achaemenids, but also saw the introduction of non-luxury Indic pottery, and many local glass objects.

 Regionalization Phase (c.
-350-250 BC)
+400–250 BC)

 Greek and Latin sources like Curtius Rufus, talking of this period, tell that Swat and Gandhara were not controlled by Achaemenids anymore (from around 350 BC), and that a tribe known as Assakenoi ruled the region allied to other Indian tribes.
 Italian Mission archaeologists consider this phase saw the complete disappearance of Achaemenid ceramic forms, but that household Indic vessels were still in use at Barikot.
-This belongs to archaeological Macrophase 2b, from c.350 to 250 BC, and Macedonian siege to Barikot (Bazira) occurred within this period, in autum 327 BC.
-Also during Macrophase 2b, in trench BKG 11, a Mauryan coin was found, radiocarbon dated to 349-282 BC (95.4% probability model), what is 315 +/- 34 BC.
+This belongs to archaeological Macrophase 2b, from c.400 to 250 BC, and Macedonian siege to Barikot (Bazira) occurred within this period, in autum 327 BC.
+Also during Macrophase 2b, in trench BKG 11, a Mauryan coin was found, radiocarbon dated to 349–282 BC (95.4% probability model), what is 315 +/- 34 BC.

 Mauryan and Greco-Bactrian Kingdoms Linking Phase (c.
-250-150 BC)
+250–200 BC)

 Beginning in 2011, an excavation in the south west corner of the site discovered several older settlements than expected.

-One pre-Indo-Greek level was dated to the mid 3rd century BC or in the middle of the Mauryan era.
+In 2016, one pre-Indo-Greek level was dated to the mid 3rd century BC or in the middle of the Mauryan era.
 During this time, known archaeologically as Macrophase 3a1, Barikot was part of a political and commercial network linking Mauryan and Greco-Bactrian kingdoms, as both Greco-Bactrian and Hellenistic pottery forms were introduced in the site with clear relationships to northern Afghanistan and Central Asia, just like Ai-Khanoum.